-Coordinate origin options: Selects the origin for the generated model.
-If user defined origin is selected, you can manually specify the origin point.

-VRML units for output files: Selects the unit system for the generated model.
+- Coordinate origin options: Selects the origin for the generated model.
+If user defined origin is selected, you can manually specify the origin point. - Units: Selects the unit system for the generated model.
 Dimensions in the generated model will be scaled appropriately.